 Venture into the heart of Oakland Cemetery with over 20 special topic guided tours, including, the significant contributions of Atlanta’s African American community and the elaborate symbolism found within the Victorian era.
 An Oakland Cemetery Tour is not just a tour; it’s a step back in time that promises a delightful blend of education, fascination, and sheer enjoyment.

-Full Moon Ziplining on the World’s Largest Zipline
+Full Moon Ziplining at Historic Banning Mills: The World’s Largest Zipline

 This spot is home to the world’s largest ziplining canopy.
 You’ll soar above a deep hardwood forest on sections ranging from easy to hair-raising.

 White Water Rafting on the Ocoee, Chattooga, and Chattahoochee

 Atlantans can drive to many fantastic whitewater locations.
 The Ocoee, Chattooga, and Chattahoochee Rivers are all a short drive from Atlanta.
 At each spot, you’ll find fun and fast-paced whitewater adventures.

 Ride a Segway with ATL Cruzers

 Segways are a super fun and fast way to zoom around the city.
 ATL Cruzers offers several great tour options for folks interested in trying out the Segway experience.
 The Eastside Atlanta Segway Tour includes Inman Park and Grant Park, plus views of the city.